TurkeyMcMac/ev/README.txt

                                                                      which new creatures will appear
                                                                      to compensate.

-Organism lifetime      l          uint        2000       No          The number of cycles after
+Organism lifetime      l          uint        2000       Yes         The number of cycles after
                                                                      which organisms always die.

 Cycles per frame       i          uint        100        Yes         The number of cycles per drawn